Lincoln to Thai king: Thanks but no thanks for the elephants - Philly

 Mongkut then in his letter directs that the elephants should be kept away from the cold and under the sun, and to also "let them with all haste be turned out to run wild in some jungle suitable for them not confining them any length of time."

-"If these means can be done we trust that the elephants will propagate their species hereafter in the continent of America."
+"If these means can be done we trust that the elephants will propagate their species hereafter in the continent of America," the letter said.

 Thai monarchy expert Tongthong Chandransu said the offer of elephants reveals that Mongkut wanted to be part of building the young United States.